Goodway inducted into National Academy of Kinesiology

 “On behalf of the department and our Kinesiology program, we thank the National Academy of Kinesiology for recognizing Dr. Goodway as a leading and eminent scholar, and we look forward to her leadership as one of the 165 living academy fellows,” Porfeli said.

 Goodway is the fifth currently active Department of Human Sciences professor chosen for the prestigious honor.
 She joins professors Donna Pastore (2017), Samuel Hodge (2016), Phillip Ward (2015) and Carl Maresh (2005) as a National Academy of Kinesiology fellow at Ohio State.
-The college’s Doctorate in Kinesiology Program is ranked sixth in the nation by the academy.
+The college’s Doctorate in Kinesiology Program is ranked 10th in the nation by the academy.